 What is agroecology?

-Agroecology can be understood as an interdisciplinary research science, activism, and a set of practices.
+Agroecology can be understood as an interdisciplinary research science, a food justice activist movement, and a set of practices.

 As a research endeavor, it may encompass contributions from various disciplines, including agronomy, botany, horticulture, environmental science, sociology, anthropology, history, ecology, and political science.